GTPB/IBIP19/pages/proteogenomics/rna-protein.md

 excludedGenes <- geneOccurenceDF$gene[geneOccurenceDF$nProteins >= 100]
 ```

-##### :pencil2: Load complex data, plot the RNA-protein correlation based on the number of complexes a protein is involved in.
+##### :pencil2: Load complex data, plot the RNA-protein correlation against the number of complexes a protein is involved in.

 ``` r
 # Complexes